Investment Pool FAQs

 Q: WHO OVERSEES THE POOL?

 A: In accordance with State law, the authority to manage the County Pool assets is delegated to the County Treasurer’s Office.
 The Pool’s full-time, in-house investment team reports directly to the County Treasurer.
 A nine-member Oversight Committee, comprised of County officials, school district officials, a special district official and up to five public members, meets regularly to review the Pool’s investment strategy.
 In addition, the County Investment Policy is reviewed and approved annually by the Oversight Committee and then approved by the County Board of Supervisors.

 Q: HOW IS THE POOL’S SAFETY MEASURED?

-A: Fitch Ratings rates the Pool AAAf and for the past 18 years, the Pool has received an AAAf rating from nationally recognized, independent credit rating agencies.
+A: Since 1999, the Pool has achieved the highest rating of AAAf from a nationally recognized, independent credit rating agency.
 This reflects the highest possible underlying credit quality of the Pool’s investments.
 Fitch Ratings also assigns the Pool an S1 rating for market sensitivity, indicating very low sensitivity to changes in credit spreads and interest rates.

 Q: HOW DOES THE POOL MANAGE RISK?

 A: As mandated by State law, the County Pool limits investments to fixed-income securities.
 Therefore, the Pool is prohibited from investing in equities (stocks), index funds, and any of the following: derivative notes, inverse floaters, range notes, interest-only strips derived from a pool of mortgages, and any security that could result in zero interest accrual.
 The Pool’s exposure to credit risk is lessened by internal credit review and monitoring, diligent compliance with established credit guidelines, and by limiting the allocation to certain types of securities.

-To meet liquidity needs of Pool Participants, 25% of the portfolio must mature within 90 days and a minimum of 50% must mature within one year.
+To meet the liquidity needs of the Pool participants, 15% of the portfolio must mature within 90 days and a minimum of 35% must mature within one year.
 The effects of interest rate risk are managed by limiting the Pool’s maximum duration and implementing a “buy-and-hold” investment strategy.
 By employing this strategy, the Pool is able to avoid realized losses resulting from a rise in interest rates.

 Q: HOW CAN A LOCAL AGENCY JOIN THE POOL?